bdurand/linux_process_memory/README.md

 memory.total(:gb) # => total memory used by the process in gigabytes
 ```

-This gem is specific to Linux and will raise an error if you try to use it on a non-Linux platform.
-If you want to avoid raising an error, you can check the platform first.
+This gem is specific to Linux.
+If you try to use it on a non-Linux platform then memory values will always be returned as -1.
+If you want to check if the gem is supported on your platform, you can use the `supported?` method.

 ```ruby
 if LinuxProcessMemory.supported?